2013 Volkswagen Jetta GLI

 The biggest surprise I found with this 2013 Volkswagen Jetta GLI was its fuel economy.
 Typically I always find that with my habitual lead foot, I tend to be a bit distant from most manufacturers’ fuel economy claims.
 On the highway in the Jetta though, I managed to get 6.2L/100km.
 In combined driving over the course of a week, I averaged 9.3L/100km.
 The correlation between the amount spent on fuel versus the amount of fun I had with the car is almost unbeatable.
 With similar power numbers, I compare the Jetta GLI with another one of my favourites, the Honda Civic Si Sedan.
 With the Jetta’s cost-cutting and Mexican build, one would assume that they would sit at a similar price point, right?

 Finished in a beautiful Tornado Red and equipped with the Technology Package, my tester is literally the most expensive Jetta a Canadian can buy.
 It has an easy-to-use navigation system, a brilliant-sounding Fender sound system (no really; it has the perfect amount of bass, treble, and midrange), and enough options to make your head spin.
 The DSG is a $1,000 option over the manual, but I’d still prefer the stick for a purist driving experience.
 Loaded up, the sticker on my GLI is right around the $34,500 mark.
-Let’s take into consideration for a second that the Civic Si is just under $26,000 with a standard navigation system.
-Oh also, I must mention that this GLI, in typical German car fashion, requires a proprietary Volkswagen-branded cable to connect your iPod or other multimedia device.
-Seriously?
-How hard would it really be to just include a regular USB port like everybody else?
-For the price difference over the regular Jetta, my as-tested GLI gives you leather, push-button start, and of course, the German badge… on a car built in Mexico.
-What gives?
-I will say though that Volkswagen’s manual shifter is almost on par with the Civic Si’s legendary snick-snick gearbox.
+I initially thought the sticker was a bit on the higher side considering a Civic Si can be had for $26,000 with a standard navigation system and sunroof, but then I did the math on it.
+Sure, my tester comes in a bit pricier, but Volkswagen will sell you the GLI without all the toys for just around the $27,000 mark.
+One quick gripe: I must mention that this GLI, in typical German car fashion, requires a proprietary Volkswagen-branded cable to connect your iPod or other multimedia device.
+How hard or expensive would it really be to just include a regular USB port like everybody else?
+I will say though that Volkswagen’s manual shifter is right on par with the Civic Si’s legendary snick-snick gearbox, if not better.

 All this being said, I will say that the Jetta has a few other notable advantages.
 For one, it’s quite possibly the only sedan on the market that maintains the “hot hatch” driving position.
 It’s comfortable to be in, and long trips don’t take a toll on the body.
 The intricate red stitching in the steering wheel, shift boot, and seats show meticulous attention to detail, and of course, the Germans are known for their interior.
 If you’re shopping on the pre-owned market, a late-model Jetta GLI will have depreciated significantly more than the Civic; especially considering Civics hold their value.
 Plus, when you wake up and need to get to work, your GLI will typically be waiting for you in your driveway or garage, whereas if you had bought the Civic Si, it probably would have been stolen by then.
 Jokes aside, I like the GLI.
 I do feel though that it’s lost a bit of its charm over the years.
 Youthful as it may look, the GTI still has 100% of the passion, fun factor, and quality to go with the premium price tag.
 If your new car must be a sedan, I would still give the nod to the Civic Si.